xaviermignot/xaviermignot.github.io/_drafts/terraform-cloud.md

 img_dir: /assets/img/terraform-cloud
 ---

-Over the last few years I have been interested by IaC (Infrastructure as Code), but never had the opportunity to use it in my professional life.
-For my few pet projects I was lazy so I have created the resources using the Azure portal, click click mode FTW !
+Over the last few years I have been interested by IaC (Infrastructure as Code), and started recently to use Terraform in my professional life.
+To keep practicing my Terraform skills I also started to use it for POCs and personal projects instead of using the portal.
-Finally for my last project I really wanted to get into Terraform so I made the effort to start using it, and overall I was happy to find out that I can use Terraform Cloud for free, so I have decided to build my next few projects with it, with a method I will share in this post.
+Even if I had to push myself at the beginning, I now have a routine to initialize and manage my Azure resources that I will share in this post.
+It relies on Terraform Cloud that you can use for free !

 ## What is Terraform and Terraform Cloud ?